Freedom From Religion Foundation Thanks Mike Pence For Inspiring Donations In Excess Of $104k

 — Mike Pence (@mike_pence) October 22, 2016

-Freedom From Religion Foundation Co-Presidents Dan Barker and Annie Laurie Gaylor called on Vice President Pence in their statement to consider a different list of priorities:
+Freedom From Religion Foundation Co-Presidents Dan Barker and Annie Laurie Gaylor called on Vice President Pence in their statement to consider a different list of priorities.

-TO this end, they’ve sent Mike Pence a letter, informing him of the donations made in his name by nearly 2,000 supporters across the nation.
+To this end, they’ve sent Mike Pence a letter informing him of the donations made in his name by nearly 2,000 supporters across the nation.

 The FFRF points to specific actions in which Mike Pence, has, in different political roles, influenced or attempted to influence law and policy based on his religious beliefs.
-These include supporting ‘personhood’ amendments that would limit or prevent legal access to abortions, Religious Freedom laws that have been interpreted as a license to discriminate against LGBT individuals, and continued efforts to defund Planned Parenthood.
+These include supporting “personhood” amendments that would limit or prevent legal access to abortions, Religious Freedom laws that have been interpreted as a license to discriminate against LGBT individuals, and continued efforts to defund Planned Parenthood.

 A video from 2011, posted to Mike Pence’s own YouTube channel, shows the Vice President (then a Congressional representative for Indiana) arguing for defunding Planned Parenthood, asserting that videos demonstrate the organization’s complicity in sex trafficking.
-(Media Matters reported that the videos Pence cited were proven to be heavily edited, and that in fact, contrary to claims, Planned Parenthood reported the suspected sexual abuse to the FBI.)
+(Media Matters reported that the videos Pence cited were proven to be heavily edited and that in fact, contrary to claims, Planned Parenthood reported the suspected sexual abuse to the FBI.)

-In 2007, Mike Pence also co-sponsored a Personhood Bill, which read in part
+In 2007, Mike Pence also co-sponsored a Personhood Bill, which read in part the following.

 It’s a definition that some have argued would make many contraceptives illegal, since they may prevent pregnancy by not permitting a fertilized egg to implant in the uterus.
-Pence has weighed in in favor of other, similar ‘personhood’ legislation since.
+Pence has weighed in in favor of other, similar “personhood” legislation since.

-As Governor of Indiana, in 2015, Mike Pence’s Freedom of Religion Restoration Act resulted in so much backlash that Pence penned an op-ed for the Wall Street Journal, promising readers that he didn’t intend for the law to be a ‘license to discriminate,’ and asserting,
+As Governor of Indiana, in 2015, Mike Pence’s Freedom of Religion Restoration Act resulted in so much backlash that Pence penned an op-ed for the Wall Street Journal, promising readers that he didn’t intend for the law to be a “license to discriminate.”

 However, listing Mike Pence’s statements on LGBT rights, Time includes Pence’s opposition to a bill that would have protected employment rights for LGBT individuals, opposition to the overturn of Don’t Ask Don’t Tell, and opposition to protections for transgender individuals’ safe access to public restrooms.